Simple Survey in-app message

 Goal: Identify top reasons why users visit your app.

-Here we’re using single-choice selection, with each choice being a common reason a user might be visiting your app.
+For this use case, use single-choice selection, with each choice being a common reason a user might be visiting your app.
 Each choice has the custom attribute

 product_goal set to the use case topic.

 For example, if the user selects “Upgrading my account”, that will set

 product_goal = upgrade on the user’s profile.

 Goal: Understand why customers aren’t upgrading or purchasing.